OliverStoll/Anomaly-Detection-IIoT/README.md

-# Federated Learning for Autoencoder-based Anomaly Detection in the Industrial IoT
+# 🤖 Federated Learning for Autoencoder-based Anomaly Detection in the Industrial IoT

 This project investigates the use of autoencoders and federated learning for condition monitoring in Industrial IoT (IIoT) environments, with a focus on resource-constrained edge devices and data privacy.
 It was developed as part of my [Bachelor thesis](./Thesis.pdf) and published at [IEEE BigData 2022](https://ieeexplore.ieee.org/document/10020836).

-## Architecture Overview
+## 🏗️ System Architecture

 The project follows a stepwise approach:

-1. **Autoencoder Optimization**
-   Development and tuning of a lightweight autoencoder-based anomaly detection model tailored to limited compute and memory environments.

-2. **Federated Learning Integration**
-   Deployment of the model in a federated learning framework to ensure data privacy by exchanging model weights instead of raw data, thereby maintaining local data ownership while improving global generalizability.
+#### ⚙️ Lightweight Autoencoder Design
+A compact and efficient autoencoder was developed for detecting anomalies in sensor data from industrial machinery.
+The model is optimized to run on edge devices with constrained compute and memory capacity.

+#### 🔐 Federated Learning for Privacy
+To preserve data privacy, the system leverages a federated learning setup.
+Instead of transferring raw data, only model parameters are shared among devices.
+This allows local data to remain on-premise while enabling global model improvements through collaboration.